pythonnz/pdfbaker/README.md

 - `images/`<br> contains the actual image files referenced in the `.yml` files for pages.

-- `config/`<br> contains the configuration of all documents.
-It describes which pages make up a document and in which order, and what specific content to insert.
-Common configuration is in `common.yml`, document-specific configuration in their respective files.<br> You will at the very least need to to adjust the year for your next conference in `common.yml`.
+- `config.yml`<br> contains the configuration of the document (and possibly its variants).
+It describes which pages make up the document and in which order, and what specific content to insert.
+When your templates are processed, this document-specific configuration will be merged with your main configuration file, so you can keep settings in the latter to share between different documents.

-- `generate/`<br> Contains the code for generating documents.<br> The main entry point for invoking the generator is in `__main__.py`.
-Common functionality is in `common.py`.
-Helper functions for rendering the SVGs with Jinja are in `render.py`.
-  Each document gets its own separate module under `documents/`.<br> Documents are generated using the above framework.
-A top-level `build/` working directory and a `dist/` directory for the final results will be created.
-If they already exist they will be wiped clean.<br> In the `build/` directory, it will create individual `.svg` files for each page, convert them to `.pdf` files, and then combine them into a single `.pdf` file for each document and place them in the `dist/` directory.
-The prospectus PDF will also be compressed.
+- `bake.py`<br> Contains the code for generating your documents.<br> It will create individual `.svg` files for each page, convert them to `.pdf` files, and then combine them into a single `.pdf` file for each document and place those in the `dist/` directory.
+Where configured to do so, your PDF will also be compressed.

-Note: You need to follow a consistent naming convention.
-`generate/documents/prospectus.py` will be given the combined configuration of `config/common.yml` and `config/prospectus.yml`.
-It will take its pages from `pages/prospectus/`.
-Do the same for any new documents you may add.
+While you have to write the document generation yourself in `bake.py`, it is little code and gives you full control - for example, one document may create just one PDF file but another might creates half a dozen variations of itself.
+All that logic is in your `bake.py`.

 ## Development